Joseph-Oates/Timer/README.md

-# Timer
-First time based program
+# Things i've learned in Python 2.7